top of page

 Animals are among the most powerful fighters in your deck.
 They often boast an effect of their own and have higher stats than other fighting cards (such as critters).

 However!
 Despite their formidable stats and special effects, animals are also a risk.
-While you are required to start with 1 animal in play and have 4 deck points worth of animals in your deck, you are not required to play more animals once the game has started.
+While you are required to start with 1 animal in play adjacent to your deck and have 4 deck points worth of animals in your deck, you are not required to play more animals once the game has started.
 So be warned that they can quickly become high value targets for your opponent to score a lot of points.

 Critters